emberjs/rfcs/text/0000-cli-guides.md

 ### Maintaining content

-The Ember CLI is quite stable, so it is expected that content churn will be low as new releases come out.
+With module unification and tree shaking refactors underway, there may be some big changes to Ember's file structure.
+There are a few ways to mitigate this, while still maintaining only one version of these guides:

+1. Whenever possible, the CLI guides should link to the Ember Guides.
+The details of file layout and syntax are best handled in a resource that is versioned.
+2. The CLI guides can also frequently give a nod to past configurations/features.
+A url checker will make sure that these "legacy" resource links still exist.
+The pace of major version releases is slow enough that this should be sustainable.
+3. As mentioned earlier, the urls for the cli guides will include `/release/` in case future versioning is needed

 Members of both the Learning Core Team and Ember CLI Core team will have merge access.

 ## How we teach this